firepear/petrel/README.md

 [client](https://github.com/firepear/petrel/blob/master/examples/basic/example-client.go) for
 worked examples of Petrel usage.

-To see them in action, in one terminal in the basic example directory, do `go run example-server.go` to start the example server.
+To see them in action, in the basic example directory, do `go run example-server.go` to start the example server.
 Then in another terminal, try a few runs of the client:

 ```
 go run demo/example-client.go time